delphidabbler/delphi-tips/README.md

 ## `db`

-Contains a single SQL file that provides meta data about the tips: can be used with the content of the `src` folder and some suitable CSS to generate complete tips web pages.
+Contains a single SQL file that provides meta data about the tips.
+The SQL can be used to create a database.

+Such a database could can be used with the content of the `docs/_tips` folder and some suitable CSS and HTML templates to generate complete web pages for each tip.

 ## `docs`

-This folder contains the source code of a **mini website** that displays the tips that were previously on [delphidabbler.com](https://delphidabbler.com/).
+This folder contains the source code of a **[mini website](https://delphidabbler.github.io/delphi-tips/)** that displays the tips that were previously on [delphidabbler.com](https://delphidabbler.com/).

 The site is developed and deployed using Jekyll.
-Builds are stored in the `_site` directory.
-The site is published at [https://delphidabbler.github.io/delphi-tips/](https://delphidabbler.github.io/delphi-tips/).
+Builds are stored in the `_site` directory and are published as a GitHub Pages website.

 ## `extra`